jordsti/csgopool/README.md

   - Pool
     - Player selection (How player will be selected and constraint)
     - Points attribution per game performance
-  - User space
-    - Dashboard, My Pool
-  - JSON Data or in a Database ? -> MySQL migration in progress
-  - Handle Orphan player
+  - Handle Orphan player (there is still orphan player in matches_stats (snapshot-current)
-  - Pool Master and pool creation page
+  - User Pool Submission
+  - User Main page (Dashboard with last matches stats and points attribution)